aphyr/dom-top/README.md

 - `fcatch` lifts functions that throw exceptions into functions that *return* exceptions.
+- `disorderly` is a `do` block that evaluates statements in a new, random order every time, instead of sequentially.
 - `letr` provides let bindings with early return; particular useful for aborting early on failure cases.
 - `bounded-future` is just like `future`, but for CPU-bound tasks.